MahalavanyaSriram/COVID-19_Prediction/README.md

 ## Approach

-### Data understanding & EDA
+### Data understanding & Exploratory Data Analysis(EDA)

 #### Describe data
 Once we have identified the data set, we need to describe its contents and explore insights to better understand the data and its business implications.
 To describe the data, we created a data dictionary called covid_food_data and then applied various summarizing functions such as info(), describe(), head(), etc.

 #### Explore data
 EDA will help to give insight of data and understand latest trends.
-To explore data, we can plot simple graphs on Python, e.g. to understand the trend in data or to get a graphical representation of data for better understanding to get useful insights.In our analysis, we started off by reading the dataset into a pandas dataframe.
-Then ploted various graphs to gather various insights on the given data
+To explore data, we can plot simple graphs on Python, e.g. to understand the trend in data or to get a graphical representation of data for better understanding to get useful insights.In our analysis, we started off by reading the dataset into a pandas dataframe and then plotted various graphs to gather various insights and trends on the data.

-1. Top 15 countries where the Death Rate is high.
+1. Top 15 Countries where the Death Rate is high.

 ![country_vs_deaths](/Images/country_vs_deaths.png)

-2. Contries with highest Obesity Rate.
+2. Countries with highest Obesity Rate.

 ![country_vs_obesity](/Images/country_vs_obesity.png)